Bojana Jovanovski Petrović: 2013: Australian Open fourth round

 Jovanovski played her first event of the season at the Shenzhen Open, where she was seeded eighth.
 She defeated Alexandra Cadanțu in the first round and Duan Yingying in the second, but lost in the quarterfinals to Li Na, who went on to win the tournament.
-Jovanovski then played in Hobart, where she defeated María Teresa Torró Flor, before losing to Kirsten Flipkens in the second round.
+Jovanovski then played in Hobart where she defeated María Teresa Torró Flor, before losing to Kirsten Flipkens in the second round.
 At the Australian Open, Jovanovski again defeated Torró Flor, the 17th seed Lucie Šafářová, and Kimiko Date-Krumm, before losing to eventual semifinalist Sloane Stephens in the fourth round.
-This had been her best career Grand Slam result of her career.
-In doubles, Jovanovski partnered with Melinda Czink to triumph over Simona Halep and Arantxa Rus in the first round, but then fell to Natalie Grandin and Vladimíra Uhlířová in the second.
+This had been her best career Grand Slam performance.
+In doubles, Jovanovski partnered with Melinda Czink to triumph over Simona Halep and Arantxa Rus in the first round, but then fell to Natalie Grandin and Vladimíra Uhlířová.

 She then lost seven matches in a row.
 Four of them were at Fed Cup.
-First Serbia played in World Group against Slovakia and lost 2–3.
-Jovanovski lost her two single matches.
-First to Daniela Hantuchová and then to Jana Čepelová in a tight match.
+First, Serbia played in World Group against Slovakia and lost 2–3.
+Jovanovski lost her two singles matches, first to Daniela Hantuchová and then to Jana Čepelová in a tight match.
 Serbia then played play-offs to stay in the World Group, but lost to Germany 2–3.
-Ana Ivanovic won two singles matches, but Jovanovski lost her two.
-First to Angelique Kerber in two sets, and then to Mona Barthel in three sets.
+Ana Ivanovic won two singles matches, but Jovanovski lost her two, to Angelique Kerber in two sets, and then to Mona Barthel in three.

-Her first win after the Australian Open was at Rome in the first round.
-She defeated former world No. 1 Caroline Wozniacki.
-In the second round she lost to Jelena Janković.
-At the French Open she reached third round losing in two tight sets to Svetlana Kuznetsova; in second she defeated Wozniacki again.
+Her first win after the Australian Open was at Rome where she defeated former world No. 1, Caroline Wozniacki.
+In the second round, she lost to Jelena Janković.
+At the French Open, she reached round three losing in two tight sets to Svetlana Kuznetsova; in the second, she had defeated Wozniacki again.
 At Wimbledon, she reached the second round.
 Later in the summer, she played in Baku and New Haven.
-There she won just one match.
-At the final Grand Slam of the year, the US Open, she beat Andrea Petkovic in the first round, but lost to Petra Kvitová in round two.
+There, she won just one match.
+At the US Open, she beat Andrea Petkovic in the first round but lost to Petra Kvitová in round two.

-At the Tashkent Open Jovanovski won her second WTA title, coming through seven matches in eight days.
+At the Tashkent Open Jovanovski won her second WTA Tour title, coming through seven matches in eight days.
 She defeated Olga Govortsova in the final in three sets.
 In Guangzhou, Jovanovski defeated Sorana Cîrstea in round one.
 But she lost in the second round to Vania King, despite winning nine games in a row after the first set loss.
-She also won the title at the WTA 125K series event in Ningbo; beating Zhang Shuai in the final, again in three sets.
+She also won the title at the WTA 125 event in Ningbo, beating Zhang Shuai in the final, again in three sets.

-In Beijing Jovanovski once again defeated Cîrstea.
+In Beijing, Jovanovski once again defeated Cîrstea.
 But in the second round she was declassed by home favourite, Li Na, with Jovanovski winning just one game.
-But she finished a season in a better way, reaching the quarterfinals of Luxembourg.
-She defeated 2011 Roland Garros champion Francesca Schiavone in round one, and Hsieh Su-wei.
-In the quarterfinals she lost to the top seed and eventual champion, Caroline Wozniacki, in three sets.
+She finished the season in a better way, reaching the quarterfinals of Luxembourg where she defeated 2011 Roland Garros champion, Francesca Schiavone, in round one, and Hsieh Su-wei.
+In the quarterfinals, she lost to the top seed and eventual champion Wozniacki, in three sets.